USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 The Rector may grant awards to University employees for their achievements in professional work.

-The Rector’s awards are granted annually for research, teaching and organisational achievements or for a lifetime of achievements.
+The Rector’s awards are granted annually for research, teaching and organisational achievements or for lifetime achievements.

 The awards are given as individual or team prizes.